stroblme/gitutils/README.md

 .\register.cmd
 ```

-If that doesn't work, use the alternate register script.
+If that doesn't work, use the alternate register script. -->

+Simply execute:

 ```
 .\register_alt.cmd